-Some New England states regulate aspects of Ribes spp. production within their boundaries due to their role as alternate host of White Pine Blister Rust (Cronartium ribicola), a disease that can seriously effect White Pine trees.
-In order to determine that status and specifics of any relevant regulations in your state, check the links below:
+Some New England states regulate aspects of Ribes spp. production within their boundaries due to their role as alternate hosts of White Pine Blister Rust (Cronartium ribicola), a disease that can seriously affect White Pine trees.
+In order to determine that status and the specifics of any relevant regulations in your state, check the links below:

 CT: No regulations at present

 (Descriptive text adapted from the 2013-14 Mid-Atlantic Berry Guide)

 Currants and gooseberries are two closely related species within the genus Ribes.
 This genus is diverse with more than 150 known species and hundreds of cultivated varieties (cultivars).
 Currants and gooseberries can be easily distinguished by the presence or absence of thorns; gooseberries usually have thorns, while currants do not.

 Ribes plants are long-lived perennial shrubs that are cold-hardy, some to USDA Zone 2.
 Species and cultivars vary in plant size and form but are usually upright to spreading in habit (3 to 6 feet).
 Disease and insect resistance is variable.
 The fruit is versatile and nutritious and varies in presentation, flavor, shape, size, texture, and color.